baseoleph/blochsphere/readme.md

 ![blochsphere](https://user-images.githubusercontent.com/63150311/169410078-d3182e31-3d35-48f4-b66f-38f079ff4457.png)

 **blochshere** is based on [BLOCH](https://github.com/baseoleph/blochsphere/tree/base).
 The architecture has been redesigned, performance has been improved, and reliability of the algorithms has been improved.
 Algorithms of operator decomposition in rotation compositions are kindly provided by M.V.
-Shvetsky
+Shvetskiy

 The program is written using Qt5 (and Qt4 for Windows XP support) and OpenGL.